Titoism: Reception

-Titoism was and is received very differently.
-During Stalin's lifetime, the Soviet Union and Eastern Bloc countries reacted with undisguised hostility.
-Participants in alleged Titoist conspiracies, such as the GDR historian Walter Markov, were subjected to reprisals, and some were even put through staged show trials that ended with death sentences, such as the Rajk trial in Budapest in 1949 or the Slánský trial in Prague in 1952.
-In France the Cominform ordered the central committee of the French Communist Party to condemn "Titoism" in 1948 With prominent members such as Marcel Servin writing of the need to hunt down "Titoist spies" within the party.
-After Stalin's death, the Soviet conspiracy theories around Titoism subsided.
-In the mid-1950s, Yugoslavia and the Soviet Union even temporarily converged again.
-Nevertheless, Titoism was later condemned as revisionism in the Eastern bloc.
+Titoism has been perceived very differently by international figures.
+During Stalin's lifetime, the Soviet Union and Eastern Bloc countries reacted against Titoism with aggressive hostility.
+Participants in alleged Titoist conspiracies, such as the GDR historian Walter Markov, were subjected to reprisals, and some were put through staged show trials that ended with death sentences, such as the Rajk trial in Budapest in 1949 or the Slánský trial in Prague in 1952.
+About forty important trials against "Titoists" took place during the Informbiro period, in addition to persecution, arrest and deportation of thousands of less prominent individuals who were presumed to hold pro-Yugoslav sympathies.
+In France, the Cominform ordered the central committee of the French Communist Party to condemn "Titoism" in 1948 With prominent members such as Marcel Servin writing of the need to hunt down "Titoist spies" within the party.
+After Stalin's death, the Soviet conspiracy theories around Titoism subsided but continued.
+In the mid-1950s, Yugoslavia and the Soviet Union temporarily reconciled.
+Nevertheless, Titoism was generally condemned as revisionism in the Eastern bloc.

-Titoism has sometimes been referred to as a form of "national communism", a variant of nationalism.
-However, Walker Connor says that Titoism is more akin to "state communism", as the loyalty is to a state comprising multiple nations.
-Nationalism was therefore a threat to Titoism.

-In Marxist circles in the West, it was considered a form of Western socialism alongside Eurocommunism, with it being appreciated by left-wing intellectuals who were breaking away from the Soviet-line in the 1960s.
-In the 1960s, political scientists understood it as a socialist form of patriotism.
-Adam Ulam sees him more critically and writes that Titoism has always "retained its (albeit mild) totalitarian one-party character".
+In Marxist circles in the West, Titoism was considered a form of Western socialism alongside Eurocommunism, which was appreciated by left-wing intellectuals who were breaking away from the Soviet line in the 1960s.
+In the 1960s, political scientists understood Titoist state narrative as a form of socialist patriotism.
+Historian Adam Ulam was more critical of Titoism and writes that Titoism has always "retained its (albeit mild) totalitarian one-party character".

 Muammar Gaddafi's Third International Theory, outlined in his Green Book which informed Libyan national policy from its formation in 1975 until Gaddafi's downfall in 2011, was heavily inspired by and shared many similarities with Titoism and Yugoslav workers' self-management.

-Titoism gained influence in the communist parties in the 1940s, including Poland (Władysław Gomułka), Hungary (László Rajk, Imre Nagy), Bulgaria (Traicho Kostov), Czechoslovakia (Vladimír Clementis) and Romania (Lucrețiu Pătrășcanu).
+Titoism gained influence in the communist parties in the 1940s, including Poland (Władysław Gomułka), Hungary (László Rajk, Imre Nagy), Bulgaria (Traicho Kostov), Czechoslovakia (Vladimír Clementis), and Romania (Lucrețiu Pătrășcanu).